-$10.2m sale of Mount Maunganui penthouse apartment smashes record
+$10.2m sale of Mt Maunganui penthouse apartment smashes record

 The penthouse sale surpasses the previous record sale of a Mount Maunganui home for $9.525m in July last year in what agents called the "largest sale ever".

-The waterfront Marine Parade property, features a wine cellar, infinity pool, gym and award-winning kitchen and was sold to a Waikato farming family.
+That waterfront Marine Parade property features a wine cellar, infinity pool, gym and award-winning kitchen and was sold to a Waikato farming family.

 Oliver Road Estate Agents sold a home on Muricata Ave in the Mount at auction earlier this month for above $7m.